stleary/JSON-java/README.md

 Unit tests to validate the JSON-Java GitHub project code<br>
 https://github.com/douglascrockford/JSON-java<br>

 *These tests are a work in progress.
+Help from interested developers is welcome.*<br>
-Help improving the tests is welcome* More coverage is needed, but more important is to improve the quality of the tests.
+More coverage is needed, but more important is to improve the quality of the tests.<br>

 Test harness: http://junit.org<br>
 Coverage: http://www.eclemma.org/<br>